-The Fisheries Transparency Initiative (FiTI) is a global multi-stakeholder partnership and is legally institutionalised as a non-profit, non-governmental association organised under the laws of the Republic of Seychelles.
-The registered office of the FiTI Association is located at the Highway Complex Building, Providence, Mahé, Seychelles.
-The principal activities of the Association are as stated on Page 1 of the Report of the Executive Committee.
-In accordance with the constitution of the FiTI Association, these financial statements will be submitted for consideration and approval to the FiTI International Board, which is the global oversight body of the FiTI.
+The Fisheries Transparency Initiative (FiTI) is a global multi-stakeholder partnership and is legally institutionalised as a non-profit, non-governmental association organised under the laws of the Republic of Seychelles (in the following referred to as 'FiTI').
+The registered office of the FiTI is located at the Highway Complex Building, Providence, Mahé, Seychelles.

+The principal activities of the FiTI are as stated on Page 1 of the Report of the Executive Committee.
+In accordance with the constitution of the FiTI, these financial statements will be submitted for consideration and approval to the FiTI International Board, which is the global oversight body of the FiTI.